thecodechemist99/borgsnap/README.md

 Borgsnap automatically purges snapshots and old borg backups (both locally and remotely) based on retention settings given in the configuration.
+There is also the possibility to backup an already existing snapshot.

 This assumes borg version 1.0 or later.